arjavpoudel/arjavpoudel.github.io/_posts/2025-04-21-self-as-witness.md

 A friend once mentioned something I often come back to.

-We're swapping Lockdown stories at the time, and she tells me about the hundreds of TikToks she used to make with her friends - specifically, how they embarass her.
+We're swapping Lockdown stories at the time, and she tells me about the hundreds of TikToks she used to make with her friends - how they make her cringe.
 "If we'd made them when we were 12," she groans, "I'd definitely find them cute by now".

 As is the case with off-hand comments, this one sticks.On one level, it's as if she's managed to wander far enough from her pre-teen self to look back with detachment, even fondness.
 To reminisce, not ruminate.
 On another, this feels like a quiet confession: Dredged up home videos make her cringe because she knows the girl in the frame - she's still that girl.